Eleukina/eleukina.github.io/_posts/2016-6-26-Akinator.md

 A while ago, Arnaud and his friend Jeff had decided to go on a trip into the far away lands of the East.
 There they uncover an old oil lamp!

 Jeff joked :
-- I know!
-Pick three wishes and rub it, a genie might come out!".
+"I know!
+Pick three wishes and rub it, a genie might come out!"

 After their third try,  dense smoke poured out of lamp and formed a small opaque cloud.
 Astonished, they saw a creature appear before them.
 It had the aspect of a man and looked quite friendly.